 The four colours of the Medicine Wheel and the Mohawk words have been incorporated on the United Church crest since 2012.
 Indigenous spirituality, leadership, and participation are vital to the church’s life.

 Today, there are Indigenous communities of faith across the country.
-The United Church’s Aboriginal Ministries Circle works with these communities to understand their needs, share their wisdom, and support and empower their people.
-The Aboriginal Spiritual Gathering is a triennial event that brings together members from all the Aboriginal congregations to discuss the current reality and discuss changes for the future.
+The United Church’s Indigenous Ministries and Justice Circle works with these communities to understand their needs, share their wisdom, and support and empower their people.
+The National Indigenous Spiritual Gathering is a triennial event that brings together members from all the Indigenous congregations to discuss the current reality and discuss changes for the future.
 United Church congregations are encouraged to acknowledge the territory they are on, build relationships with Indigenous communities, and incorporate Indigenous themes into worship.

 The Circle also fosters initiatives for reconciliation between Indigenous and non-Indigenous peoples.
 For example, in 2015, an ecumenical group met to review and discuss the Doctrine of Discovery—the historical position that disregarded non-Christian people and justified taking their land—and to generate resources for congregational engagement.

 The Circle also helps to facilitate international connections among Indigenous peoples.
 Recently, this has included participation in global partnership exposure visits, Indigenous participation at UN Climate Conferences, and an exchange with the Uniting Aboriginal and Islander Christian Congress of the Uniting Church in Australia.

 Contact the Indigenous Ministries and Justice Circle: